-- Ensure the structural safety of the dams; - Provide optimum protection of urbanised areas from inundation; - Minimise disruption to rural life in the valleys of the Brisbane and Stanley Rivers; - Retain the storage at Full Supply Level at the conclusion of the Flood Event. - Minimise impacts to riparian flora and fauna during the drain down phase of the Flood Event.
+- Ensure the structural safety of the dams; - Provide optimum protection of urbanised areas from inundation; - Minimise disruption to rural life in the valleys of the Brisbane and Stanley Rivers; - Retain the storage at Full Supply Level at the conclusion of the Flood Event. - Minimise Impacts to riparian flora and fauna during the drain down phase of the Flood Event.

 In meeting these objectives, the dams must be operated to account for the potential effects of closely spaced Flood Events.
-Accordingly, normal procedures require stored floodwaters to be emptied from the dams within seven days of the flood event peak passing through the dams.
+Accordingly, normal procedures require stored floodwaters to be emptied from the dams within seven days of the flood event peak passing through the lower reaches of the Brisbane River.